 - VI.
 Conclusion

 In the increasingly globalized art market, the internet is an effective tool to reach audiences and purchasers worldwide.
-Amateur and professional collectors and art sleuths can use the expanded reach of the internet to track down lost or stolen works, research the provenance of a piece, peruse catalogues from auctions half a world away, view the sales history of a work, and compare verified original artworks against works that have been “attributed to” a master.
+Amateur and professional collectors and art sleuths can use the expanded reach of the internet to track down lost or stolen works, research the provenance2 2 A provenance is the history of ownership and sales for a work of art. of a piece, peruse catalogues from auctions half a world away, view the sales history of a work, and compare verified original artworks against works that have been

-In the historically closed world of the art market, this increased access to artwork and information about artwork via the internet has been helpful in unmasking those engaged in committing fraud against purchasers of artworks.
+In the historically closed world of the art market, this increased access to artwork and information about artwork via the internet has been helpful in unmasking those engaged in committing fraud against purchasers of artworks.3 3 Laura Gilbert, Collector Discovers Knoedler Fake After Reading The Art Newspaper, The Art Newspaper, March 1, 2015.
 However, the use of the internet to research an artwork can be a double-edged sword.
 High resolution images of artworks are only a mouse click away.
 As technology improves so do the methods for an anonymous seller forging artworks and selling forged pieces to a global purchaser.
 As a result of these changes in the market, and the rise of civil and criminal lawsuits surrounding inauthentic and forged artworks, it is increasingly difficult to get an expert opinion on whether a piece is genuine.